the-suri-project/suri-docs-old/docs/en/roadmap.md

 Moreover, during this phase we will be developing the on-chain program, the different SDKs to interact with it, a UI to manage the suris, etc. and we also be growing our community.

-## Phase 2 - The SUNS protocol
+## Phase 2 - SUNS protocol

 When the second phase starts, we will release the SDKs, the on-chain program, etc. as open source projects on GitHub as well as this [documentation](https://github.com/treviware/suri-docs) is now.

-People will be using and testing each part of the code, so we will be able to fix any bugs that appear at that moment and improve the system with the feedback of the community.
+People will be using and testing each part of the code, so we will be able to fix any bugs that appear at that moment and improve the system with the community's feedback.

 ## Phase 3 - Real decentralization